ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/LogScale-and-FLTR/README.md

 - **Dashboards**: dashboards that can be imported ad-hoc.

-- **Functions**: these can be saved as queries and used as [user functions](https://library.humio.com/humio-server/syntax-function.html#syntax-function-user).

 - **Lookup Files**: CSVs that can be used with the [match function](https://library.humio.com/humio-server/functions-match.html).

 - **Packages**: :warning: unofficial packages :warning: used by the SE team.
 These are primarily meant as learning examples.
 This is not a replacement for the [LogScale Package Marketplace](https://library.humio.com/humio-server/packages-marketplace.html).